 While simply getting involved with activities may not be enough to completely eliminate depression, it will certainly help individuals feel more connected to others and less trapped in their own minds clouded by depression.

 If you or someone you love is fighting bipolar disorder or other symptoms of depression, please call our toll-free helpline right away at 877-345-3357.
-Our counselors can answer any questions you have and can encourage you to more effectively manage your emotions.
+Our admissions coordinators can answer any questions you have and can encourage you to more effectively manage your emotions.

-If you have never received comprehensive bipolar treatment, we can connect you with excellent recovery programs that can help you cultivate skills to keep you from succumbing to the darkness of depression.
+If you have never received comprehensive bipolar treatment, we can connect you with excellent recovery programs that can help you cultivate skills to live a healthy and happy life.
 Don’t cut yourself off from those who would love to help you.
 We’re here 24 hours a day to help.
 Call now.

 Integrated Treatment of Substance Abuse & Mental Illness